maidsafe/dev-website/src/contents/en-gb/doc_android.md

-# SAFE Android App Tutorial
+# Safe Android App Tutorial

-In this tutorial we will be building an Android application using Java for the SAFE network.
+In this tutorial we will be building an Android application using Java for the Safe network.

 To create this application we will be using the `safe-app-android` package.